-Dr. Leslie Dietiker is an assistant professor of Mathematics Education and teaches courses in mathematics and pedagogy to future high school mathematics teachers as well as research and theories in mathematics curriculum to masters and doctoral students.
-She is an elected board member of the International Society of the Design and Development of Education (ISDDE) and is on the Editorial Board of the CPM Educational Program, a non-profit that aims to improve the teaching of mathematics in middle and high schools through curriculum and professional development.
+Dr. Leslie Dietiker is an associate professor of Mathematics Education and teaches courses in mathematics and pedagogy to future high school mathematics teachers as well as research and theories in mathematics curriculum to masters and doctoral students.
+She is an elected board member of the International Society of the Design and Development of Education (ISDDE) and is on the Advisory Board of the CPM Educational Program, a non-profit that aims to improve the teaching of mathematics in middle and high schools through curriculum and professional development.
 Dr. Dietiker also designs and leads professional development for schools and districts in the Boston region.

 Prior to coming to BU, Dr. Dietiker taught high school mathematics and computer science at a public high school in San Francisco, California, for 17 years.
 She also has received National Board Certification.
 She also is a lead author of seven mathematics textbooks for grades 6–12 with the nonprofit CPM Educational Program.
 Information on her current research project can be found at http://sites.bu.edu/mcle/.